 Learning resources that are copyright-protected that cost $40 or less.
 Example: a required novel or several required novels for a literature course with a combined total purchase price of $40 or less.

-Apply the Filters: Course Schedules
+Filters: Course Schedules

 Low Cost Textbook Courses: Total Required Learning Materials Cost <= $40